P0106 - Manifold Absolute Pressure/Barometric

 A Mazda technical service bulletin (TSB) describes a problem with the corrosion at the MAP sensor causing the code P0106 (MAP sensor malfunction) in 4-cylinder models of some 2004-2006 Mazda 3, 2006 Mazda 5, 2006 Mazda MX-5 and 2003-2006 Mazda 6.
 The TSB recommends replacing the MAP sensor with an updated part.

 A GM TSB describes a problem with some 2006-2009 GM trucks where the condensation may freeze inside the MAP sensor in cold weather causing the code P0106.
-The TSB recommends to modify a MAP sensor.
+The TSB recommends modifying the MAP sensor.

 How the MAP/BARO sensor works:

-A typical MAP or BARO sensor is a 3-wire sensor and is connected to the ECM.
-One wire receives the +5 Volts reference voltage from the ECM, another wire is connected to the ground.
+In most cars, the MAP or BARO sensor is a 3-wire sensor connected to the PCM (engine computer).
+One wire receives the +5 Volts reference voltage from the PCM, another wire is connected to the ground.
 The third wire is a signal wire.
 The MAP sensor signal voltage changes between about 1 Volt and 4.9 Volts depending on the pressure.

 The barometric pressure sensor (BARO) measures the atmospheric pressure that varies with altitude.
 The engine computer (ECM) uses the signal from the MAP/BARO sensor to adjust the amount of fuel injected into the engine.
 In some cars the ECM could use the signal from the MAP sensor to check the operation of the EGR system, as well as to check rationality of other sensors.